How to Create a Stand Out Strapline

-Chances are you can immediately recall the brand names above from their straplines alone.
+Chances are you can immediately recall big brand names above from their straplines alone.
 Why?
-Because they stand out from their competitors.
+Because these straplines help them stand out from their competitors.

-- More than 350m photos are uploaded each day to Facebook
+- More than 350m Facebook photos are uploaded

-- Users ‘like’ 4.2 billion posts per day on Instagram
+- Users ‘like’ 4.2 billion posts on Instagram

-This means your brand has less than six seconds to make a great first impression because if it doesn’t stand out (for the right reasons) you simply won’t be seen…
+So your brand has less than six seconds to make a great first impression because if it doesn’t stand out, you’re not being seen…

-…and if you’re not being seen, it doesn’t matter how good your product or service is.
-A lack of visibility will render you as good as invisible, especially if your audience goes for your better-looking competitor.
+…and if you’re not being seen, it won’t matter how good your product or service is – no visibility renders you as good as invisible.

-There’s a LOT you can do to stand out, and in my book ‘Let’s Get Visible!’, I go into a lot more detail.
-But one question I get asked all the time is “Do I really need a strapline?”
+There’s a LOT you can do to stand out, detailed in my book ‘Let’s Get Visible!’.
+But one question I get asked a lot is “Do I really need a strapline?”

 Your strapline is a powerful marketing and brand positioning tool.
-It’s a short phrase that is usually paired with your company name to communicate something extra and meaningful about your offering.
-It may form part of your logo or may be used separately.
+It’s a short phrase that is usually paired with your company name or logo to communicate something extra and meaningful about your offering.
+It may sit with your logo or be used separately.

 - Differentiation, helping you stand out from your competitors

-- A clear and memorable promise to potential customers
+- A clear and memorable brand promise to potential customers

 - A hook to help customers feel an affinity with your brand

-So no, you don’t really NEED a strapline, but if you can tell people more about your business in a matter of seconds, why wouldn’t you take the opportunity?
+So whilst you don’t need a strapline, if you can tell people more about your business in a matter of seconds as they are scrolling, scrolling, scrolling, why wouldn’t you take the opportunity?

-Here are my top three tips on creating your strapline:
+Here are my top three tips on creating your stand-out strapline:

 A strapline needs to be memorable.
 Short and punchy action words have the most power.

-Generally, I recommend no more than eight syllables as optimum.
+Generally, I recommend no more than eight syllables as optimum (see above).
 Of course, rules are made to be broken – and if it’s strong as a concept, you might get away with a longer one.
-But as the actress never said to the bishop, the shorter the better.
+But generally, the shorter the better.